 Method

 1 Place the cinnamon in a small, dry skillet, over low heat.
 Keep the skillet moving just until the cinnamon becomes fragrant.
-Take off heat (note that too long in the pan will burn the cinnamon).
+Take off heat (note that too long in the pan will burn the cinnamon).2 Warm the milk, sugar, salt and cinnamon and 1 cup of the cream in a medium saucepan over medium heat whisking to incorporate the cinnamon into the liquid.

 3 While the milk mixture warms set a bowl over another bowl filled with ice.
 Place the remaining cup of cream into the now chilling bowl and set a mesh strainer on top.